 The environmental clock is ticking.
 The more time we remain inactive, the more probable it is that poor air quality will cause irreversible damage to our planet.
 The future effects of air pollution are severe – both to us and our surroundings.
 This calls for an immediate action.
-We need to tackle local air pollution as soon as possible.
+We need to tackle local air pollution problems as soon as possible.
 Otherwise, it might be too late… But, how to do that?
 You will learn that in this article.

 Why do we need to solve local air pollution problems immediately?